Minigrants for Undergraduate Research & Creative Activities

 • Expected learning outcomes of attending the conference

-• The faculty mentor’s letter of recommendation should support the relevance of the specific conference to the discipline, professional development the student will undertake in preparation for presenting the research outcomes
+• The faculty mentor’s letter of recommendation should support the relevance of the specific conference to the discipline and the impact of presenting at the conference on the student's professional development

 Funding Available: